 San Marino is a bit of an oddball within Italy since it isn’t actually an Italian city.
-Instead, it is its very own microstate, which is a country in and of itself.
+Instead, it is its own microstate, a country in and of itself.
 It just so happens to be a tiny country encapsulated with Italy.
 So you can imagine there is a lot of rich history within San Marino’s borders!

 So we’ve dug through it all and come up with this list of absolute must-dos if you visit the area.
 Let’s dive right in.
-Here are the six best things to do in San Marino!
+Here are the best things to do in San Marino!

 Rocca Guaita (Guaita Fortress) — Best for Exploring Ancient Ruins